henne49/keba/README.md

       - $DOCKERDIR/keba:/data
 ```

-rfid file, multiple RFID Token can be specified for private and company car
+rfids.json file, multiple RFID Token can be specified for private and company car
+stored in your data folder.

 ```
 {